ternaryss/rest2go/README.md

 `LogRequestAndResponseMiddleware` is created to log details about incoming HTTP request and out coming response.
 `slog` is used to print HTTP method and path.
 Body is logged only for `application/json` content type.
 Additionally there is UUID that indicates that given logs was written for single REST API call.

+## ApiKeyAuthMiddleware

+`ApiKeyAuthMiddleware` is created to provide basic authorization mechanism for microservice.
+If enabled, every HTTP request is checked if there was `Api-Key` header with proper secret key value.
+Additionally, it can be configured with ant patterns to make some API public.
+Detailed configuration is described in [Settings](#Settings) chapter.

 ## Errors handling